toddknutson/software_tips/ssh_keys/readme.md

 ## Optimize your `ssh` connection

-You can specify additional `ssh` settings for your connection in two ways: (1) key-value pairs in a `~/.ssh/config` file, or (2) list flags on the command line
+You can specify additional `ssh` settings for your connection using a ssh config file.

-* Create an ssh config file
+* Create an ssh config file on your Mac

 	```
 	(local-Mac)$ nano ~/.ssh/config